DISCIPLESHIP + MULTIPLICATION

 Axis Equip is our umbrella for all the ways we facilitate continued theological education and spiritual formation with our people.
 This includes seminars, discussion groups, conferences, Bible studies, and more.
 Check out our church calendar to see what Equip events are coming up and enjoy previous Equip sessions on our online video library!

 “For The City” is our umbrella for the different ministry endeavors that contribute to human flourishing in our city.
 Visit our For The City page to learn about the ways our church community is working to make our city a better place for all peoples to live and flourish.

 Discipleship Cohorts are the primary means of discipleship with our church.
 Cohorts are gender-specific, small groups (3-4) that exist to help our people become fully-formed, fully-known disciples of Jesus.
 Sign-up for a group at theax.is/cohorts, or email Jason Hermansdorfer, Executive Director, to learn more about getting connected with a group.

 We view partnership with a local church as a Biblically-implied and spiritually-wise commitment for all Christians.
 There are no perfect churches, and – if you stay around long enough – there will be something that disappoints you.
 We must remember that community isn’t something we find, community is something we create over time as we love one-another through the ups and downs of life.
 Partnership with a local church is a commitment that helps us persevere in community even when we don’t want to.
-For questions about partnering with our church please email Pastor Jordan Anderson.
+For questions about partnering with our church please email Jason Hermansdorfer, Executive Director.